Completed research

 Funding: Austrian National Bank

-Contact persons: Dr Andreas Exner, Prof. Dr Anke Strüver (project management)
+Contact persons: Dr Andreas Exner, Prof. Anke Strüver (Project Lead)

-Description: Urban green infrastructure can promote public health in a cost-effective way by improving the ecological quality of urban environments.
-However, the criteria for the functionality of green infrastructure differ depending on the social group and type of stakeholder.
-Against this background, the project analyses the social specificity of green infrastructure imaginaries and assesses their ecosystem services, including the impact on health.
-For this purpose, a case study will be conducted in Vienna.
-For a better understanding of the social differences of green space imaginations and scenarios, the project analyses action, perception and emotional spaces as well as socio-economic factors with reference to the lifestyle and mentality of social milieus.
+Description: Urban green infrastructure can promote public health in a cost-effective manner by improving the ecological quality of urban environments.
+However, the criteria for the functionality of green infrastructure vary depending on the social group and type of stakeholder.
+Yet these differences have scarcely been investigated scientifically.
+Against this backdrop, the project analyses the social specificity of imaginations of green infrastructure and evaluates its ecosystem services, including the impacts on health.
+To this end, a case study is being conducted in Vienna.
+To gain a better understanding of the social differences in perceptions of green spaces and related scenarios, the project examines spaces of action, perception and emotion, as well as socio-economic factors relating to the lifestyle and mindset of social milieus.

-Team: Andreas Exner (project manager), Markus Blümel (research associate), Dirk Raith (research associate)
+Team: Andreas Exner (Project Lead), Markus Blümel (Research Associate), Dirk Raith (Research Associate)

-Description: In the face of a climate catastrophe that is complexly intertwined with other crises, international and national institutions are increasingly supporting a holistic, systemic transformation of the economy towards the principles of the social economy.
-This refers to economically active organisations that primarily pursue social or ecological goals and are often organised democratically or in a participatory manner.
-Their potential is emphasised by the EU, OECD, ILO and the WEF, among others.
-The EU has formulated goals for their further development in an action plan.
-Nevertheless, the social economy is still barely visible in Austria and receives too little support.
-In addition, the diverse actors in this field of practice have so far acted in a fragmented manner.
-Against this background, the RCE Graz-Styria of the University of Graz organised the 1st Social Economy Conference in Austria on 24.11.2022 in cooperation with the Centre for Social Economy (ZfSW).
+Description: In the face of a climate catastrophe that is intricately intertwined with other crises, international and national institutions are increasingly supporting a holistic, systemic transformation of the economy towards the principles of the social economy.
+This refers to economically active organisations that primarily pursue social or environmental objectives and are often organised democratically or participatively.
+Their potential is highlighted by, amongst others, the EU, the OECD and the ILO, as well as the WEF.
+The EU has set out objectives for their further development in an action plan.
+Nevertheless, the social economy in Austria remains largely invisible and receives insufficient support.
+Furthermore, the diverse actors in this field have so far operated in a fragmented manner.
+Against this backdrop, the RCE Graz-Styria at the University of Graz, in collaboration with the Centre for Social Economy (ZfSW), organised the 1st Social Economy Conference in Austria on 24 November 2022.
 Around 50 key players in the social economy acted as co-organisers.
-Around 200 people attended the conference.
-The project "Building a Social Economy Platform" aims to strengthen and consolidate the momentum of the Social Economy Conference and contribute to strengthening the social economy (social and solidarity-based economies) in Austria and making it more visible.
+Some 200 people attended the conference.
+The project “Establishing a Social Economy Platform” aims to reinforce and sustain the momentum generated by the Social Economy Conference, as well as to help strengthen and raise the profile of the social economy (social and solidarity-based economies) in Austria.

 Funding: EISMEA